 Updated on 1st May 2021: Due date of GSTR-5 and 5A is extended to 31st May 21 for the month Mar ’21 and April from 20th Apr 21 and 20th May 21 respectively

-Form GSTR 5 is a GST return which is to be filed by every registered non-resident taxable person.
+Form GSTR-5 is a GST return that is to be filed by every registered non-resident taxable person.
 GSTR 5 contains all the information related to purchases and sales of the filer i.e. for the non-resident (NR)’s business.
 It has to be filed online on the official GST Portal as there is no offline facility available.

 What is GSTR-5 ?